 In early January, 2003, George and Betty left the Fullerton Assembly while the leaders were attempting to discipline him and bring him to accountability.
-During the following week George's immoral relations with at least three women in the Assembly over the years came to light.
+During the following week George's sexual abuse over the years of at least three young women in the Assembly came to light.
 On January 19, 2003 the leaders in the Fullerton Assembly excommunicated him from the group.

 There was great anger and indignation, not only against George Geftakys, but also against the leaders who had not stopped his wicked behavior over the years.

 The collusion of the leadership to enforce a code of silence became evident in a shocking way.